niranjj7/vsdRiscvSoc/WEEK1/README.md

-# WEEK 1 - Getting Started with RISC-V
+# 📚 Week 1 - RISC-V Setup and Exploration

+This directory contains all Week 1 tasks for the RISC-V SoC development learning series.

-## 📦 Folder Structure
+## Structure

-This week 1 Tasks.

-## 📁 Files

-- `Install & Sanity-Check the Toolchain.md`: Steps to install and verify the RISC-V toolchain.
+- `1_Toolchain_Setup.md` – Installing and verifying the RISC-V toolchain
-- `Compile_“Hello,RISC-V”.md`: Compiling and running a simple RISC-V program.
+- `2_Hello_RISCV.md` – Compiling a simple RISC-V hello world

-## ✅ Objective

-Ensure the RISC-V development environment is properly set up and working.

----

-*Author: Niranjan*
+- `resources/` – Contains screenshots, source files, and other helpful materials